Toutouwai/InputfieldPageTreeSelect/README.md

 The following config options are available when using the module as an inputfield for a Page Reference field:

-- Exclude admin pages: excludes pages from the tree that have the `admin` template.
+- Exclude admin pages: excludes pages from the tree that have the `admin` template (only affects superusers who can otherwise see pages with this template).
 - Exclude pages by template: pages having any of the templates you select here will be excluded from the tree.
 Descendants of any excluded pages are also excluded.
 - Limit for total pages in the tree: this limit is applied to the selector that finds pages for the tree (default is 5000).